-- "Act" means the Kenya Information and Communications Act, 1998, as amended and any subsequent amendments; - "Advertise" means to broadcast any item in return for payment or other valuable consideration to a broadcaster with the intention of: - (a) Selling to a viewer/listener, any product or service; - (b) Convincing a viewer or listener of a belief or course of action, person or organization; - (c) Promoting a product, service, belief, course of action, person or organization; - "Authority" means the Communications Authority of Kenya established under the Act; - "Broadcasting" means unidirectional conveyance of sounds or television programmes, whether encrypted or not by radio or other means for reception by the public; - "Broadcaster" any legal or natural person who composes or packages or distributes television or radio programme services for reception by the public or sections of the public or subscribers to such a service, irrespective of technology used; - "Broadcasting station" means a station equipped to broadcast radio/television programmes; - "Board" means The Communications Authority of Kenya's Board of Directors; - "Child" means any human being under the age of eighteen (18) years; - "Editorial" means an item on radio/television that expresses the opinion of the station; - "Electoral Body" means the Independent Electoral and Boundaries Commission established under Article 88 of the Constitution; - "Election Period" means the period between publication of a notice by the electoral body for a presidential, parliamentary or county election and the gazettement of the election results; - "Free to air" means a service, which is broadcast without encryption and capable of being received by conventional broadcasting receiving apparatus; - "Minor" means a child under the age of ten years;
+- "Act" means the Kenya Information and Communications Act, 1998, as amended and any subsequent amendments; - "Advertise" means to broadcast any item in return for payment or other valuable consideration to a broadcaster with the intention of: - (a) Selling to a viewer/listener, any product or service; - (b) Convincing a viewer or listener of a belief or course of action, person or organization; - (c) Promoting a product, service, belief, course of action, person or organization; - "Authority" means the Communications Authority of Kenya established under the Act; - "Broadcasting" means unidirectional conveyance of sounds or television programmes, whether encrypted or not by radio or other means for reception by the public; - "Broadcaster" any legal or natural person who composes or packages or distributes television or radio programme services for reception by the public or sections of the public or subscribers to such a service, irrespective of technology used; - "Broadcasting station" means a station equipped to broadcast radio/television programmes; - "Board" means The Communications Authority of Kenya's Board of Directors; - "Child" means any human being under the age of eighteen (18) years; - "Consumer" means any person to whom a broadcasting service is provided - "Constitution" means Constitution of Kenya, 2010 - "Current affairs programming" means programming that is not a news bulletin but which focuses on and includes comment on and interpretation and analysis of issues of immediate social, political or economic relevance and matters of international, national, regional and local significance. - "Editorial" means an item on radio/television that expresses the opinion of the station; - "Electoral Body" means the Independent Electoral and Boundaries Commission established under Article 88 of the Constitution;

-- "News" means information about recent events or happenings, especially as reported by newspapers, periodicals, radio, or television; - "Occultism" means the belief in or the study of the action or influence of supernatural or supernormal powers, agencies, or phenomena; - "Para-psychological Programmes" means programmes that are meant to impart behaviors, events or perceptions that are outside normal human understanding; - "Parental Guidance" means a programme that requires parents/adults to provide guidance for the viewership of children of tender years; - "Policy" means the ICT Policy Sector Guidelines of 31st March 2006 or its subsequent amendments; - "Political Party" means a party registered by the Registrar of Political Parties as a political party in Kenya under the Political Parties Act, 2007, and other successive Acts; - "Political Propaganda" means techniques used by political parties/individuals in political campaigns; - "Programme" means a body of live or recorded material consisting of images, sounds or both embodied in signals and emitted for the purpose of ultimate broadcasting; - "Programming" means scheduling of programmes; - "Programme Classification or rating" means the rating or classification as described below allocated to a programme or film by the Kenya Film Classification Board as mandated by Film and Stage Plays Act, Cap 222; - GE means General Exhibition or programmes suitable for general family viewing or viewers of all ages; - PG means Parental Guidance or programme that may contain scenes unsuitable for children under age 10 years and which require parental guidance for young viewers: - 16 means programmes containing medium or moderate impact classifiable elements of an intensity and frequency and are not suitable for persons under the age of 16 years; - 18 means programmes may contain scenes suitable for adults only and whose viewing is restricted to persons aged 18 years and above;
+- "Election Period" means the period between publication of a notice by the electoral body for a presidential, parliamentary or county election and the gazettement of the election results; - "Free to air" means a service, which is broadcast without encryption and capable of being received by conventional broadcasting receiving apparatus; - "Gaming Activities" This refers to all games of chance which include the element of consideration and the chance to win a prize in accordance with the Betting, Lotteries and Gaming Act, 1966 CAP 131. - "Licensee" means holder of a broadcasting services licence issued by the Authority; - "Minor" means a child under the age of ten years; - "Media" means the broadcast, electronic and other types of media but does not include print and book publishing. - "News" means information about recent events or happenings, especially as reported by newspapers, periodicals, radio, or television; - "Occultism" means the belief in or the study of the action or influence of supernatural or supernormal powers, agencies, or phenomena; - "Para-psychological Programmes" means programmes that are meant to impart behaviors, events or perceptions that are outside normal human understanding; - "Parental Guidance" means a programme that requires parents/adults to provide guidance for the viewership of minors; - "Policy" means the ICT Policy Sector Guidelines of 31st March 2006 or its subsequent amendments: - "Political Party" means a party registered by the Registrar of Political Parties as a political party in Kenya under the Political Parties Act, 2007, and other successive Acts; - "Political Propaganda" means techniques used by political parties/individuals in political campaigns;